Installation Guide

 Create Account

-Sign in with your Microsoft work account
+Sign in with your Microsoft or Google work account

 Salesforce Setup